Palm Beach, or ‘Palmy’ as the locals call it, sits on a peninsula at the northern end of Sydney’s Northern Beaches.

 The absolute best time to spot them is from mid-June to mid-July.

 Walk up Barrenjoey Headland with your binoculars and find a comfortable spot near the lighthouse.
 It’s the best place to spot whales.

 If you prefer to go on a tour from Palm Beach and get close to pods of whales, check out Fantasea Cruising.

 Ettalong Beach is a quiet village on Brisbane Water on the Central Coast.

 Enjoy the calm beach, the markets and grab a coffee and food at The Box on the Water.

 It’s a great place to go with kids because the water at the beach is shallow and there’s a little playground.

-The ferry departs several times a day.
+The Palm Beach Ferry departs several times a day.
 The ferry ride lasts 30 minutes and scoots you across Pittwater, Broken Bay and Brisbane Water.

 Sit outside on the deck and enjoy looking at stunning beaches, rugged coastlines and lush bush as far as the eyes can see.